 - i.
 Beginning on July 1, 2018, the Contractor shall comply with the Department's network adequacy standards. - ii.
-The Department's network adequacy standards are as follows: - a.
+The Department's network adequacy standards are as follows: a.
+NETWORK ADEQUACY TO BE ADDED HERE ONCE - a.
 NETWORK ADEQUACY TO BE ADDED HERE ONCE DEVELOPED - The Department shall monitor beneficiary access to that provider type on an ongoing basis and include the findings to CMS in the managed care program assessment report required under 42 CFR §438.66.